 As well as investing in my business, I’ve invested in myself this year.
 Remember that body and lifestyle transformation that I embarked on at the beginning of the year?
 Well, in addition to becoming a healthier, happier version of me (I’ve lost 2 dress sizes), I’m also a lot clearer on my goals and the direction my business is headed.

 As a result of consistently eating well, training every day and working on myself, I am more confident, more productive, more creative, have more energy (I get up at 4am every week day!).
 I sleep deeply each night, have a fairly balanced lifestyle, and my business has improved as a result.
-To find out more about what I’ve been doing, visit Imani Fitness.
+To find out more about what I’ve been doing, visit Imani Tribe Transformations.